farhanpermana/PokeApp/README.md

 ## Usage

-open .xcodeproj file with Xcode 14.
+Open .xcodeproj file with Xcode 14.
 This project may not compatible with Xcode 13 or lower.

 ## Contributing